MikeyDoug16/ClashAPIRating/README.txt

 unbalanced, fair etc.

 In order to run the program you must register at https://developer.clashofclans.com/ and then create a key and replace your token where HOME_TOKEN is

+Updated: added invisibility spell. still only up to townhall 13. now ignores new super troops!